-Weighted Average Cost of Capital:- Before going towards the detail of weighted average cost of capital, some of basic concepts in the capital structure theory should b cleared.
+Before going towards the detail of weighted average cost of capital, some of the basic concepts in the capital structure theory should be cleared.

 These are the securities that are backed by some real assets.
 These securities have further two types.

 It is a legal piece of paper that reflects the ownership.
-If a company wants to raise money through equity, it issues stocks and all these purchased stocks are represents as liability of the company, which is shown on the liabilities side of the balance sheet.
+If a company wants to raise money through equity, it issues stocks.
+Although all these purchased stocks are represented as liability of the company, which is shown on the liabilities side of the balance sheet.

 The contractual paper that shows the debt for a longer duration and is legally secured is called bond.
-If a company desire to raise money through debt, then it issues Bonds and these debt instruments are also shown on the liabilities side of the balance sheet.
+If a company desires to raise money through debt.
+Then it issues Bonds and these debt instruments are also shown on the liabilities side of the balance sheet.

-If a company issues bonds to raise money through debt, then it must pays a fix regular payments throughout the life of each bond.
+If a company issues bonds to raise money through debt, then it must fix regular payments throughout the life of each bond.
 On the maturity date of bonds, the principal amount is returned back to the bond holder.
-If the company fails to pay the regular interest payments to the bond holder, then it is being forced to close down and its assets would sold to pay the liability of the bond holders.
+If the company fails to pay the regular interest payments to the bondholder.
+Then it is being forced to close down and its assets would be sold to pay the liability of the bond holders.

 A company raises capital through Equity Shares or debt (bonds) to make its operations in proper action.
 The proportionate combination of debt and equity is called capital structure of the company.
 Capital structure is a delicate matter for a company, because there are a lot of factors that are affected by the ratio of debt to equity.